auth0/docs/samlsso-auth0-to-auth0.md

 You will then be redirected to the Lock login widget of the Identity Provider.
 Login with the credentials for the test user you created.

 If the SAML configuration works, your browser will be redirected back to an Auth0 page that says __"It works!!!"__.
-This page will display the contents of the SAML authentication assertion sent by the SSOCircle IDP to Auth0.
+This page will display the contents of the SAML authentication assertion sent by the Auth0 Identity Provider to Auth0 Service Provider.
-This means the connection from Auth0 to the SSOCircle IDP is working.
+This means the SAML connection from Auth0 Service Provider to Auth0 Identity Provider is working.

 If it didn't work, double check the above steps and then consult the **troubleshooting** section at the end of this document.